SorellaLabs/brontes/README.md

 [tg-badge]: https://img.shields.io/endpoint?url=https%3A%2F%2Ftg.sumanjay.workers.dev%2Fsorella_brontes
 [tg-url]: https://t.me/sorella_brontes

-## What is Brontes?
+## Why Brontes?

-Brontes is an advanced blockchain analytics pipeline built on top of [Reth](https://github.com/paradigmxyz/reth/).
-It transforms raw Ethereum data into a structured, analyzable format, enriched with a diverse set of off-chain data.
-Brontes provides a pipelined and modular framework for complex analytics, enabling developers data scientists, and researchers to focus on their analysis and methodology without being burdened by the intricacies of data preprocessing.
+[Brontes](https://github.com/SorellaLabs/brontes) is a blockchain analytics pipeline built on top of [Reth](https://github.com/paradigmxyz/reth/).
+It addresses a critical challenge in blockchain research: the overwhelming flood of data and tedious preprocessing that often derail researchers from their core focus.

+**Key features:**

+- Transforms raw Ethereum data into a structured, analyzable format
+- Enhances analysis with off-chain data (metadata, CEX prices, p2p data...)
+- Provides a modular framework to easily implement user-defined inspectors for custom analytics

+Blockchain data analysis, especially at the trace level, can overwhelm even seasoned researchers.
+While a few masochists might find satisfaction in the chore of data preprocessing and normalization, most of us are captivated by the intellectual challenge of crafting innovative analytical techniques.

+Our Inspector Framework allows you to focus on developing and applying novel methodologies.
+By eliminating initial hurdles, Brontes frees you to immerse yourself in creative analysis rather than getting bogged down in preprocessing.

+## Who is this for?

+Brontes is designed for:

+- Blockchain researchers and data scientists
+- MEV analysts and strategists
+- DeFi protocol developers
+- Anyone working with large-scale Ethereum data